wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-backup.md

 <a name="requirements"></a>
 ## Requirements and restrictions

-* The Backup and Restore feature requires the site to be in Standard mode.
-For more information about scaling your web app to use Standard mode, see [Scale a web app in Azure Websites](/documentation/articles/web-sites-scale).
+* The Backup and Restore feature requires the App Service plan to be in the Standard tier.
+For more information about scaling your App Service plan to use a higher tier, see [Scale a web app in Azure](/documentation/articles/web-sites-scale).

 * The Backup and Restore feature requires an Azure storage account and container that must belong to the same subscription as the web app that you are going to back up.
 If you do not yet have a storage account, you can create one by clicking the **Storage** button (grid icon) in the left pane of the Azure Management Portal, and then choosing **New** in the command bar at the bottom.
 For more information on Azure storage accounts, see the [links](#moreaboutstorage) at the end of this article.

 * The Backup and Restore feature supports up to 10GB of website and database content.
-An error will be indicated in the Operation Logs if the backup feature cannot proceed because the payload exceeds this limit.
+An error will be indicated if the backup feature cannot proceed because the payload exceeds this limit.

 <a name="manualbackup"></a>
 ## Create a manual backup